smythp/cv/README.md

 CUNY Graduate Center
 2014-2017

-Developer and Documentation Specialist, DH Box NEH Startup Grant
+Developer and Documentation Specialist, [DH Box](https://dhbox.org/) NEH Startup Grant
 The Graduate Center, CUNY
 2014-2018

 # Awards and Grants

+Alumni and Doctoral Faculty Prize for the Most Distinguished Dissertation of the Year
+Department of English, The Graduate Center, CUNY
+2021

 Donald and Mary Ellen Passantino Students with Disabilities Award
 CUNY University Student Senate